missmatsuko/lighthouse-labs-challenge/2019-05/README.md

 > - Join the array of characters back into a string and return your newly decoded message
 >
 > PS. if you want to be cheeky, you can also checkout JavaScript's handy built in `.replace()` method that searches a string for a specified value, or a regular expression, and returns a new string where the specified values are replaced.
 You can find out more about it [here](https://alligator.io/js/string-replace/)

+#### Challenge #21
+"Let's QUACK head for home!"
+LARRY states anxiously.
+However, you realize quickly that the x, y and z coordinates you've set in your `navigation` object won't get you precisely to Earth.
+You need to confirm with your home base before resetting the nagivation's x, y and z coordinates.
+It looks like you'll need to write a function called `returnToEarth()`.
+This function is a bit complicated, so you ask LARRY to walk you through it.
+LARRY responds, quacking that your function should:

+- Call the built-in `broadcast()` function three times.
+Each of these calls should pass either "x", "y" or "z" as a parameter.
+  - Store the response from each `broadcast()` call in it's own variable (The `broadcast()` function returns a coded-message from Earth with the correct coordinate to return home in `HEX`!
+Check out the hints for more on this)
+- Decode the returned message using the `decodeMessage()` function you wrote earlier
+- Change the decoded hex-coordinate to an integer using `parseInt()`
+- Set each of the `navigation` object's x, y and z parameters to the integer coordinates

+Call your `returnToEarth()` and head for home.
+"QUACK" shouts LARRY one final time "That's one small step for ducks and a giant leap for duck-kind."
+Mission complete.

+> ##### Hint
+> You need ask LARRY for more guidance on this one, it's a lot of steps to go through.
+Luckily LARRY is happy to help in the hints below!
+>
+> To get started, you'll need to make three individual calls to the `broadcast()` function like so:
+> - `broadcast("x")`
+> - `broadcast("y")`
+> - `broadcast("z")`
+>
+> You'll need to save the response from each of these calls into it's own variable, that you can then pass to your decodeMessage() function
+>
+> Don't forget the response from `broadcast()` is a [hexidecimal](https://whatis.techtarget.com/definition/hexadecimal)!
+You'll need to pass it through `parseInt()` like so `parseInt(decodedmessage, base)` with a second parameter as shown.
+You'll want to Google **hex base parseInt** to determine what number to pass as the base
+>
+> And after all of that, set the navigation objects coordinates, and head back down to Earth!